rashkam01/Songs-Genres/README.md

 plt.matshow(df_subset.corr())
 ```
 ![Vis_hist](hist_mlbp.PNG)

+As the classes are imbalanced, accuracy itself would not be that helpful to see if the performance is improving, so we get the confusion matrix which shows if for each class how many are being classified incorrectly.
+It can be seen clearly that class 1 has the most accuracy but few other classes are being misclassified more than it is classified correctly.
+Most of them are being classified to class 1 as the class 1 samples are more.
+That is why confusion matrix for the resampled data is again compared.

 ![vis_correl](correl_mlbp.PNG)

 ## Data Preparation

 #### Filtering the columns which are not correlated with the label column
 As not all the columns might be correlated with the label columns.
 That means the columns which do not add value to the prediction of the label are found out in the following logic through the correlation matrix.
 Training and checking through this filtered train was done with taking only most correlated features with chi square correlation[1] of more than absolute of the correlation statistics of 0.05 , 0.1, 0.2 but none of those increased the accuracy more than when all the fetaures were taken.
 It did not improve the overall accuracy so this method was not taken into consideration for final model.